bennettdams/eslintconfig.dev/README.md

 # eslintconfig.dev ⚙️📋

-Curated collection of ESLint configurations
+## Curated collection of ESLint configurations

+The website provides all necessary dependencies and configurations for your preferred ESLint setup.
+Instead of using predefined configs from npm we show all steps needed for you to integrate it in your setup manually.

 ## Built with